aaronmams/jekyll-now/_posts/2016-12-08-Researcher Degrees of Freedom, Gartley Patterns, and Porn.md

 For starters suppose I assemble a list of 100 Gartley 222 buy patterns, 50 of which produced profits in excess of D + (0.618(C-D)) and 50 of which did not.
 Given the ambiguity outlined above regarding what is and is not a Gartley 222 pattern, I could easily assemble 5 experienced traders to comb through my list of the 50 losing Gartleys and tell me why 30 of them aren't really Gartleys.
 Then I'd be at 50/70 (71%) and the 70% Gartley success rate claim would win.

-This would be pretty nefarious...that kind of ex-post data mining is more like statistical cherry-picking than Researcher Degrees of Freedom.
+This would be pretty nefarious...that kind of ex-post data mining is more like statistical cherry-picking than RESEARCHER DEGREES OF FREEDOM.
 But there is a more innocent way to prove the 70% rule:  simple ask Tom O'Brien or Larry Pesavento to compile the list for me.
 You see, when Larry Pesavento says 70% of Gartley trades are profitable what he is really saying is: 70% (or more) of the time that HE HAS EXECUTED a trade off of a Gartley it was profitable.
 The thing is that Larry Pesavento and Tom O'Brien have been trading 10 hours a day every day for the last 30 years.
 They probably see a thousand Gartley set-ups a day and may only trade off a couple a week.
 We have no idea what happened with the 20,000 Gartley set-ups a month that they decided not to act on because:

 * volume was weak